kuriakariuki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 8-true_knowledge adds a number and a value stored in an environment variable.
 File 9-divide_and_rule divide numbers stored in an environment variables.
 File 10-love_exponent_breath print the results of one variable to the power of another variable.
+File 11-binary_to_decimal converts a number from base 2 to base 10.